Building a Smart City with 5G Technology

 As the demand for data grows exponentially, finding solutions to deliver this data requires leveraging existing infrastructure and finding sensible solutions that are cost-effective.
 City assets including traffic signals, streetlights, and utility systems can be used to support the rollout of 5G and form a network “backbone”.

 The convergence of 5G will create new challenges that need to be addressed, such as public right-of-way management and network densification caused by a myriad of small cell towers.
 Communities must create a multi-faceted strategy to focus on controlling their broadband and wireless future.

-Your community can become a Smarter City by:
+Your community can become a Smart City by:

 - Collaborating with telecommunication providers, stakeholder agencies, and community groups to revisit permitting practices and obtain buy-in.

-- Updating zoning, design standards, ordinances, and cell tower and other regulations.
+- Updating zoning, design standards, ordinances, cell tower, and other regulations.

 - Standardizing aesthetic requirements, including pre-approval of antenna, equipment cabinet, and street furniture designs.
 This is especially crucial as small cell and 5G updates become mandated, as the plethora of small cell antennas will likely cause aesthetic concerns.

 - A fiber master plan could capitalize on the opportunity to co-locate community fiber assets alongside incoming deployments.
 Communities need to be fiber dense to help drive AMR/AMI utility meters and public infrastructure while helping providers keep up with new demands for small cell and 5G deployments.